JovianHQ/jovian-py/docs/index.rst

   :description lang=en:
     Jovian.ml is a better place for your data science projects, Jupyter notebooks, machine learning models, experiment logs, results and more.

-[Jovian.ml](https://www.jovian.ml?utm_source) is a platform for sharing and collaboraring on Jupyter notebooks and data science projects. `jovian-py` is an open-source Python package for uploading your data science code, Jupyter notebooks, ML models, hyperparameters, metrics etc. to your Jovian.ml account.
+|Jovian.ml| is a platform for sharing and collaboraring on Jupyter notebooks and data science projects. `jovian-py` is an open-source Python package for uploading your data science code, Jupyter notebooks, ML models, hyperparameters, metrics etc. to your Jovian.ml account.

-.. |Jovian| raw:: html
+.. |Jovian.ml| raw:: html

   <a href="https://jovian.ml/?utm_source=docs" target="_blank"> Jovian.ml </a>